isabella232/journeys.en/help/using/api/capping.md

 1. candeploy
 1. deploy

-Use-Case n°3: undeploy and delete a deployed capping configuration
+Use-Case n°3: **Undeploy and delete a deployed capping configuration**

 1. list
 1. undeploy
 1. delete

-Use-Case n°4: delete a deployed capping configuration.
-With one call, this will undeploy and delete the configuration ///!!!
+Use-Case n°4: **Delete a deployed capping configuration.**

+In only one API call, you can undeploy and delete the configuration with the use of the forceDelete parameter.
 1. list
 1. delete, with forceDelete param

-Use-Case n°5: update a capping configuration already deployed
+Use-Case n°5: **Update a capping configuration already deployed**

 1. list
 1. get